anton2785-bit/Split_keyboard_Macondo/README.md

 ---
 ## Assembly
-* Firt you need to soulder the components on the top and bottom side of the PCB (I preffer to soulder the small ones first then the big ones).
+* First everything has to be souldered.
-* Then I put the cables for the 4 motors trough the small holes and soulder them to the PCB.
+* Then You can place the keys and keycaps in the hotswap sockets.
-* After that I put the motor into their motor mounts.
+* After that the code has to be uploaded to the XIAO.
-* Then you put the top cap on.
+* Then after the coding you can place the assembly into the case and be good to go.
-* And last you strap the battery with zipties to the body.
 ---
 ## BOM
 | Name | Purpose | Quantity | Total Cost (USD) | Distributor |